-A new and highly useful feature of Biome-BGCMuSo v6.1 is that the model now uses the time stamp data in the input files (daily meteorology input, annual carbon-dioxide concentration, annual nitrogen deposition, management) and extracts data according to the time settings in the INI file.
+A new and highly useful feature of Biome-BGCMuSo is that the model now uses the time stamp data in the input files (daily meteorology input, annual carbon-dioxide concentration, annual nitrogen deposition, management) and extracts data according to the time settings in the INI file.
 (Previous model versions neglected the year information in these files and the model simply used the text files sequentially: it used information from the beginning of the files regardless of the time information within these files!
 See also Section 3.3 of this document.)
 This feature simplifies the construction of the input meteorology and ancillary files.
 Given the importance of this new development, we demonstrate this feature with an example.
 Assume that the User would like to run the model for the 2000-2017 time period (normal run), using spinup meteorology for the 1901-2017 time period.
 In previous model version this would imply the construction of two separate meteorology files - one that covers the 1901-2017 time period, and a second that covers the 2000-2017 time period.
 Thanks to the new developments now the User only has to construct one meteorology file covering the 1901-2017 time period.
 During the spinup run all years will be used from the meteorology file.
 However, during the normal phase the model will extract the 2000-2017 time period from the meteorology file and use it for the simulation!
 The same applies to the N deposition, CO2 concentration and management input files.

-Additionally, in BBGCMuSo v6.1 there is a new possibility to use data from an incomplete year as input data for the last simulation year (it means that simulation can be done for the ongoing, unfinished year).
+Additionally, now there is a new possibility to use data from an incomplete year as input data for the last simulation year (it means that simulation can be done for the ongoing, unfinished year).

-Detailed description of the modifications will be presented in a forthcoming technical document (Theoretical basis of Biome-BGCMuSo v6.1; in prep.).
+The latest version of the model is Biome-BGCMuSo 6.1.
+Detailed description of the modifications will be published in a forthcoming technical document (Theoretical basis of Biome-BGCMuSo v6.1; in prep.).
+At the website of the model the CHANGELOG file contains list of modifications for the current model version.

-This User's Guide was created to provide practical information for the use of the improved model.
-The Hidy et al. (2016) study documented the previous major model version (Biome-BGCMuSo 4.0; note that BBGCMuSo has many version: v1.0, v1.1 v1.2, v1.3, v2.0, v2.1, v2.2, v2.3, v3.0, v4.0, v5.0, v6.0), but hereinafter only 6.1 is referred (starting from Biome-BGCMuSo 6.1 it is possible to retrieve the model version with the command muso.exe -v.
+This User's Guide was created to provide complete, application-oriented information for the use of the improved model.
+The Hidy et al. (2016) study documented the previous major model version (Biome-BGCMuSo 4.0; note that Biome-BGCMuSo has many version: v1.0, v1.1 v1.2, v1.3, v2.0, v2.1, v2.2, v2.3, v3.0, v4.0, v5.0, v6.0), but hereinafter only 6.1 is referred.
+Starting from Biome-BGCMuSo 6.0 it is possible to retrieve the model version with the command muso.exe -v.